yene/nupnp/README.md

 ## TODO
 - [ ] Check and validate query parameters.
 - [ ] Add a secret to limit access.
+- [ ] Are we going to support devices that register with local host?

 ## Notes
 Users should not use this service directly, they should not bookmark it.
 But they will...